 So much has happened since 2003, when in my third pregnancy I first started to experience signs of depression and anxiety in pregnancy.
 Back then, people didn’t talk about their mental health, or if they did they were ridiculed or chastised for it.
 They certainly didn’t speak of it during a time when society expected you to be ‘glowing’ and happy.
 Now, much more than a decade later, and the world has changed.
 But have we come far enough?

 Since I started writing and sharing my story, I’ve spoken to hundreds of women who have told me that knowing they weren’t alone brought them such relief.
-They said that being able to talk to their midwife or doctor, knowing the National Institute for Health and Care Excellence had specific guidelines in place to make sure they were cared for, enabled them to feel held and supported.
+Many of them said that being able to talk to their midwife or doctor knowing the National Institute for Health and Care Excellence had specific guidelines in place to make sure they were cared for, enabled – and empowered – them to feel held and supported.
 We also know now that fathers can suffer with poor mental health during the ante-natal period and beyond too, and more services are starting to appreciate this.

 The peer support group I established at the local hospital, which ran for two years, provided a much needed outlet for people who were pregnant – and their families – to talk about how they felt.
 But this was unique in its time and it’s only now, as I write this in 2020, that we are starting to recognise the need for such support across the country.
 Many will argue it’s a ‘postcode lottery’ in terms of the quality or availability of care that a person may receive.